Assamese literature: Translations and adaptations

 The earliest known Assamese writer of this period was Hema Saraswati, whose well known works include Prahlad Charita (prahlādacarita) and Hara Gauri Samvada (haragaurīsaṃvāda).
 The story of the Prahlad Charita is taken from the Vamana Purana and the Hara Gouri Samvada includes the myth of Hara-Gouri marriage, birth of Kartik etc. Kaviratna Saravati's Jayadratha-vadha; Rudra Kandali's Satyaki-pravesa are prominent works of this era.
 Harivara Vipra, a court poet of Kamata Kingdom, composed Babhruvahanar Yuddha (babhruvāhanar yuddha) based on the Mahabharata, Lava-Kushar Yuddha (lavakuśar yuddha) based on the Ramayana, and Tamradwajar Yudha (tāmradhvajar yuddha).
 Though translated works, they contain local descriptions and embellishments, a feature that describes all translated work of this period.
 His Babhruvahanar Yuddha, for instance makes references to articles of the Ahom kingdom, which at that time was a small kingdom in the east, and describes the undivided Lakhimpur region, and in Lava-Kushar Yuddha he departs from the original and describes local customs for Rama and Sita's pumsavana ceremony.
 All these works are associated with Durlabhanarayana of Kamata and his immediate successors.The major work from this period that left a lasting impression is Saptakanda Ramayana (saptakāṇḍarāmāyana), composed by Madhava Kandali in verse, and recited in the court of a 14th-century Baraha king Mahamanikya (Mahamanikpha) who ruled either in the Nagaon or the Golaghat region.
 In chronology, among vernacular translations of the original Sanskrit, Kandali's Ramayana comes after Kamban's (Tamil, 12th century), and ahead of Kirttivas' (Bengali, 15th century), Tulsidas' (Awadhi, 16th century), Balaram Das' (Oriya) etc. Thus the Saptakanda Ramayana becomes the first rendition of the Ramayana into an Indo-Aryan language in the Indian subcontinent.
 The literary language (as opposed to the colloquial Assamese) this work adopted became the standard literary language for much of the following periods, till the rise of new literature in the 19th century.
-That his work was a major influence can be inferred from Sankardeva's tribute to the "opromadi purbo kobi" (apramādī pūrvakavi, unerring predecessor poet).
+That his work was a major influence can be inferred from Sankardev's tribute to the "opromadi purbo kobi" (apramādī pūrvakavi, unerring predecessor poet).